 All Souls Bylaws

-For a searchable transcription (thanks to James Moskin) of the minutes taken at the first two meetings of the church founders, click here:
+For a transcription (thanks to James Moskin) of the minutes of the first two meetings of the church founders, click here:

 "A diligent search of our Archives has not produced a copy of those original by-laws.
 The earliest copy of a revised set of by-laws found in the Archives dates back to 1843, but since by-laws have generally changed only slowly over the years, that 1843 document probably reflects the ideas of the original founders in 1820 quite faithfully."